 I am giving away my new favorite cookbook.
 Maybe it is because it is grilling season, and I love to grill on my Big Green EGG.
-Or maybe it is because I am making food that looks like this Bacon Wrapped BBQ Chicken.
+Or maybe it is because I am making food that looks like this Grilled Bacon-Wrapped BBQ Chicken.

 I multi-task in the kitchen so before you start wrapping your chicken, get your special barbecue sauce going.
 Pick your favorite barbecue sauce and then add two tablespoons of brown sugar and a teaspoon of onion powder.